 Beware, though, the Desert Rose sap is poisonous and should never come into contact with children or pets.
 If you get sap on yourself while handling the plant, wash your hands immediately.

 Light: Full sun.
 Perfect for a sunny window.

-Temperature: Keep at least 50ºF (10ºC) at all times; if you keep temperatures of 60ºF (16ºC) or higher during the winter, the plant may retain its leaves.
+Temperature: Keep at least 50 ºF (10 ºC) at all times.
+If you keep temperatures of 60 ºF (16 ºC) or higher during the winter, the plant may retain its leaves.

-Soil: A well-drained succulent mix, with an ideal pH around 6.0 (slightly acidic).
+Soil: It grows well in a well-drained succulent mix, with an ideal pH of around 6.0 (slightly acidic).

-These are not difficult plants to grow well, provided they get enough sunlight and warmth.
-Like all succulents, they cannot tolerate sitting in water, and if you err, do it on the side of too little water.
+Desert Rose is not difficult to grow well when it gets enough sunlight and warmth.
+However, like all succulents, it cannot tolerate sitting in water, and if you err, do it on the side of too little water.
 Use a specialized soil mix designed for cacti and succulents.